太陽工業コラム

 In the spring of 2021, Taiyo Kogyo began a new challenge.

-"From Ticon to Ticon."
+"From TAICON to TAICON."

-Project for SDG measures to lead innovation.
+A project for SDG measures leading innovation.

-The challenge now begins again.
+The challenge now begins.

 The EVA tarpaulin recycling project is undertaken by a team of selected experts.

-Takayuki Nakanishi (“Nakanishi”) of the Logistics Business Management Div,
+Takayuki Nakanishi (“Nakanishi”) of the Logistics Business Management Div was selected to lead this project.

 Will it be possible to restart this effort, which has not progressed for a long time?